alexlindroos/GainsGalore/README.md

 # AndroidProject
-Team repository for Android sensor project.
-Collaborators: Alex Lindroos, Thanh Binh Tran, Antti Valkonen

-asd
+Android application that uses internal and external sensors.
+Made in Metropolia University of Applied Sciences.
+By: Alex Lindroos, Antti Valkonen and Thanh Binh Tran